Ka (rapper): Firefighting career

+Kaseem "Ka" Ryan served as a fire captain at the New York City Fire Department (FDNY) for twenty years.
+He was promoted to the position of fire captain at Engine Co.
+235 in the Bedford-Stuyvesant neighborhood of Brooklyn in 2009.
+He was a first responder during the September 11 terrorist attacks on New York City.

-In an August 2016 New York Post story, Ryan was identified as a Brooklyn-based FDNY fire captain.
-In a 2013 interview, Ryan discussed being a firefighter: "I have a full time job and I work all the time.
+Ryan has discussed his career as a fire captain: "I have a full time job and I work all the time.
 I try to keep that kinda low.
 I just have a job.
 It ain't my calling or nothing.
 It's just my job."
-At the time of his death in October 2024, it was reported that as a firefighter, Ryan was a first responder during the September 11, 2001 attacks.

 Musical style

 Ka's rapping was characterized by quiet, understated delivery and densely packed lyrics, traits which led Pitchfork to describe him as the "Quiet Sage of Underground Rap".
 He produced much of his own music, which was frequently drumless.
 Ka stated that he initially adopted his muted production style to avoid having the beats distract from his vocals.

 Ka's albums are often concept albums focused on particular themes: Rolling Stone identified The Night's Gambit as based upon chess, Days with Dr. Yen Lo as inspired by The Manchurian Candidate, and Honor Killed the Samurai as themed around samurai.